rebecacalvoquintero/CV/README.md

 Full-stack JavaScript developer at [Founders & Coders](https://foundersandcoders.com/), a fantastic agile software development bootcamp in London.

 I consider myself a fast learner who works better when facing challenges.
-I care about writing testable and not mutable code as well as accessible websites and using technology for helping others.
+I care about writing testable and robust code as well as accessible websites and using technology for helping others.

 ## Skills